U.S., South Korea postpone military drills in bid to bolster North Korea peace effort

 U.S. Defense Secretary Mark Esper said the U.S. and South Korean militaries would remain at a high state of readiness despite the move, and denied that the decision to postpone the drills was a concession to North Korea.

 “I don’t see this as a concession.
-I see this as a good faith effort ... to enable peace,” Esper told reporters, as he announced the decision standing alongside South Korean counterpart Jeong Kyeong-doo in Bangkok, where Asian defense chiefs are gathered for talks.
+I see this as a good faith effort ... to enable peace,” Esper told reporters, as he announced the decision alongside South Korean counterpart Jeong Kyeong-doo in Bangkok, where Asian defense chiefs are gathered for talks.

+“I think creating some more space for our diplomats to strike an agreement on the denuclearization of the peninsula is very important.”

 The drills were meant to begin in the coming days.